Slater Bradley: Collaboration with Ed Lachman

 In 2010, Bradley held an exhibition at the Whitney Museum in collaboration with Academy Award nominated cinematographer Edward Lachman, whose best known films include Far from Heaven, Erin Brockovich, and The Virgin Suicides.
-Lachman was director of photography for the 1993 film Dark Blood, staring River Phoenix, and which was still in production at the time of the actor’s sudden death.
+Lachman was director of photography for the 1993 film Dark Blood, starring River Phoenix, and which was still in production at the time of the actor’s sudden death.

 “Bradley, whose photographs and films explore celebrity and the fractured nature of identity, worked with Lachman to create two video installations and a series of photographs referencing Dark Blood, derived from Lachman’s memories of filming the original work and combined with Bradley’s complex identification with the late actor as both subject and symbol.”
 The video installation Shadow featured the Doppelganger as River Phoenix and served as a prologue to the unfinished Hollywood film.

 In Dark Blood, River Phoenix plays a young, half–Navajo widower who lives like a hermit near a nuclear testing site in the Nevada desert, waiting for the apocalypse.
 A married couple strands when their car breaks down in the desert, but are rescued by the widower, who falls in love with the woman.
 The film progresses to a dramatic ending.
 However, the final scenes were never filmed.
 Filmed seventeen years later in the same location, Shadow features the imagined past of the main character, combining images from the original film with new footage.
 Artists have long engaged with the mythology of Hollywood, “creating a hybrid of art and cinema that has become an important strand of contemporary art”.

 Based on Ed Lachman’s memories and recollections of filming Dark Blood, Slater Bradley imagines the widower’s life before meeting the couple.
 The two narratives are woven together by threads of fact and fiction whose boundaries are never made clear” as put by the curators of the exhibition at the Whitney Museum.
 In a further twist, Ben Brock, who plays Phoenix as the widower and previously portrayed “The Doppelganger”, makes the installation a triple portrait of the actor, the cinematographer, and the artist, blurring the lines between illusion and reality, past and future.